Polsonby/cccd-migrator/README.md

 ```

 ## Run

+### S3
-It is intended that the migration task be run as a cronjob after an initial sync in order to keep the template-deploy and live-1 buckets synchronized.
+It is intended that the migration task be run once via the pod and, thereafter, as a cronjob.
+The cronjob synchronizes the live-1 s3 bucket synchronized with template-deploy every hour.

 Note that the wrapped `aws s3 sync` command includes the `--delete` option.
 This will delete objects in destination that do not exist in source.